OpenUp-Technologies/openuptech.github.io/Articles/client/Environments/ConvertToSolution.md

 There are a few pitfalls to remember when using the ConvertToSolution component.

-- The object reference as `source` wil be loaded in as child of the world object.
+- The object referenced in `source` wil be loaded in as the child of an object (Henseforth "world object") containing all the behaviour components.

-This is due to how the objects are loaded, the object is generated and that generated object loads in the prefab.
-This means that you should be careful adding things like a `Rigidbody` to the prefab as this will result in the object moving without the world object realizing, breaking synchronization.
+This means that you should be careful adding things like a `Rigidbody` to the prefab as this will result in the object moving without the application realizing, breaking synchronization.
+To put it another way, it will fall out of the invisible box that is the world object containing the behaviour scripts.

-This also has consequences for any component or custom behaviour you added.
-Any behaviour you defined will be added to the world object, not the prefab.
-In general the design pattern you want to maintain is to create a Behaviour that connects the object to the world data, and anything `MonoBehvaior` containing the custom object logic.
+If the object is supposed to have a `Rigidbody` , you just leave `noPhysics` turned off.
+Our program will ensure a `Rigidbody` is added to the world object as well as any behaviour components it's supposed to have once it gets loaded in.

-- Objects must be *either* `childOfRoot` *or* contained in one other `children` array.
+- Objects must be *either* `childOfRoot` *or* contained in the `children` array of another object, or they will never show up.

-This makes sure there is exactly one place in the hierarchy where this object must be spawned.
-If this is not the case you end up with multiple instances if both are true, or no instances if neither are true.
+If the id shows up in multiple `children` arrays, or if the object is also a `childOfRoot`, there will be duplicates of the object and may result in odd and unexpected behaviour if the object is affected by any outside variables, as both will share their identifier.
+You should therefore instead duplicate the object in the environment / solution if clones are intended.

 - The prefab's position must be centered, as the prefab's transform in the scene and the original transform are *both* applied.

 This is linked to the first pitfall.
-The transform in the scene is applied to the world object but the prefab's transform is not cleared after being loaded in, so the result is both being applied to the object.
+Since the prefab is loaded in, as-is, and a child of a new world object.
+Meaning any offsets in the root transform of the prefab are retained.